tencent cloud

 Overview

 If some of your CVM instances in a Tencent Cloud VPC do not have common public IPs but you need to access the public network, you can use a CVM instance with a common public IP or EIP.
 The public gateway CVM instance translates the source IP for outbound traffic.
-When other CVM instances access the public network through the public gateway CVM instance, the source IPs will be translated into the public IP of the public gateway CVM instance as shown below:
+When other CVM instances access the public network through the public gateway CVM instance, the source IPs will be translated into the public IP of the public gateway CVM instance.

 Prerequisites